 Moreover, your financial staff can use Phocas Rebates to create and manage all of your payable and receivable rebates.
 Phocas Rebates can bring visibility and accuracy to normally complex rebate systems.
 As your financial department analyzes your program, they can gain greater insight into profitability and adjust the pricing structure as needed.

 In the marketing department, BI can be used to uncover trends and guide the development of marketing campaigns.
 As the campaigns are completed, Phocas can be used to assess the campaign’s effectiveness.
 Having an accurate assessment allows your team to optimize your marketing budget.
 Phocas also enables your team to share reports and collaborate with the sales department when developing promotional offers.

-With so many benefits it’s easy to see why companies are making the adoption of a BI solution a top priority.
+With so many use of business intelligence it’s easy to see why companies are making the adoption of a BI solution a top priority.
 A clear view into every department, on all seniority levels, provides the insight to detect new opportunities and ineffective practices to gain the market advantage.
-Companies that choose not to upgrade are in danger of being left behind.
+Companies that choose not to upgrade may not be in business in the coming years.